Measurement of the cosmic p+He energy spectrum from 50 GeV to 0.5 PeV with the DAMPE space mission

-\emph{Introduction} - Cosmic rays (CRs) are high-energy particles accelerated in extreme regions of the Universe.
-CRs can be of galactic (GCRs) or extragalactic (ECRs) origin and they bring information about the astrophysical particle accelerators where they are generated, and the interstellar medium they travel through.
-The cosmic-ray spectrum is composed of several nuclear species and it extends to energies up to 10$^{20}$~eV.
-Shock acceleration mechanisms predict a single power-law energy spectrum for GCRs below the knee (3-4~PeV), which translates to an E$^{-2.6}$ - E$^{-2.7}$ energy spectrum detected at Earth~\cite{Aloisio2018}.
-However, unexpected spectral features have been reported by several experiments for protons, helium, and heavier nuclei over the past years~\cite{Panov2009EnergySO, Yoon_2017,doi:10.1126/science.1199172,ADRIANI2013219,PhysRevLett.114.171103,PhysRevLett.115.211101,PhysRevLett.119.251101,PhysRevLett.120.021101,PhysRevLett.124.211102, doi:10.1126/sciadv.aax3793, PhysRevLett.122.181102, Ahn_2010,Atkin_2017, AHN20061950, DAMPECOLLABORATION20222162}.
+\emph{Introduction}.
+Cosmic rays (CRs) are high-energy particles accelerated in extreme regions of the Universe.
+CRs can be of galactic (GCRs) or extragalactic origin and they bring information about the astrophysical particle accelerators where they are generated and the interstellar or extragalactic medium they travel through.
+The cosmic-ray spectrum is composed of several nuclear species and it extends to energies beyond 10$^{20}$~eV.
+Shock acceleration mechanisms predict a single power-law energy spectrum for GCRs below the energy corresponding to the so-called ``all particle knee'' (3$-$4~PeV), which translates to an E$^{-2.6}-$E$^{-2.7}$ energy spectrum detected at Earth~\cite{Aloisio2018}.
+However, unexpected spectral features have been reported by several experiments for protons, helium, and heavier nuclei over the past years~\cite{Panov2009EnergySO, Yoon_2017,doi:10.1126/science.1199172,ADRIANI2013219,PhysRevLett.114.171103,PhysRevLett.115.211101,PhysRevLett.119.251101,PhysRevLett.120.021101,PhysRevLett.124.211102, doi:10.1126/sciadv.aax3793, PhysRevLett.122.181102, Ahn_2010,Atkin_2017, AHN20061950, DAMPECOLLABORATION20222162, CALET:2023nif, GREBENYUK20192546}.
 The spectrum of GCRs becomes harder around several hundreds of GeV and softer again above 10~TeV~\cite{doi:10.1126/sciadv.aax3793, PhysRevLett.126.201102,PhysRevLett.129.101102}.
 These deviations from a single power law motivate a deeper understanding of the CR acceleration and propagation mechanisms.
 Space-borne magnetic spectrometers like PAMELA and AMS have provided precise measurements of different CR species.
 However, they can only reach rigidities up to a few TV~\cite{doi:10.1126/science.1199172,ADRIANI2013219,PhysRevLett.114.171103,PhysRevLett.115.211101,PhysRevLett.119.251101,PhysRevLett.120.021101,PhysRevLett.124.211102}.
-Direct measurements of higher-energy CRs were performed with previous generation space and balloon-borne experiments, but with considerable statistical and instrumental uncertainties~\cite{AHN20061950,Atkin_2017,Ahn_2010}.
+Direct measurements of higher-energy CRs were performed with previous generation space and balloon-borne experiments, but with considerable statistical and instrumental uncertainties~\cite{AHN20061950,Atkin_2017,Ahn_2010,GREBENYUK20192546}.